International Human Resource Management MSc

 - Take part in skills development workshops, where you'll contribute to managerial and HR based activities

-- Study HR and professional skills, HR management, and international HR
+- Study HR and professional skills, human resources management (HRM), and international HR

 - Complete a strategic research project on a topic of your choice, integrating theory and practice that are beneficial to your career